 - c The underlying structure of a statement that holds its meaning.

 - d a patronizing manner or behavior

 - e specialized language used in a particular profession or content area.

 5 Multiple choice questions

-- a form of dramatic poetry in which a speaker addresses a silent listener.
+- a form of Japanese poetry

 5 True/False questions